lambdaclass/cairo_native/docs/compilation_walkthrough.md

 # Compilation walkthrough

-This section describes the entire process Cairo Native goes through to compile a Cairo program to either a shared library (and how to use it) or a MLIR module for use in the JIT engine.
+This section describes the entire process Cairo Native goes through to compile a Sierra program to either a shared library (and how to use it) or a MLIR module for use in the JIT engine.

 ## General flow